-Appliance MINIMUM VERSION TO BE MANAGED BY A DEFENSE Center Running Version 5.3.1.6 physical and virtual managed devices Version 5.3 of the FireSIGHT System Sourcefire Software for X-Series Version 5.3 of the FireSIGHT System
+APPLIANCE MINIMUM VERSION TO BE MANAGED BY A DEFENSE CENTER RUNNING VERSION 5.3.1.7 physical and virtual managed devices Version 5.3 of the FireSIGHT System

+Note!
+This update is not supported or managed devices or Sourcefire Software for X-Series.